NURSE-OC Postgraduate Nurse Practitioner Residency Program

 Applicants must:

-- Be board certified and licensed to practice in California
+- Be board certified and licensed to practice in California OR provide proof of pending application to sit for board certification prior to Aug 1st, 2026

-Required documents for The NURSE-OC Application include:
+Required supplemental documents for the NURSE-OC Application include:

 - Personal statement